 The various classes provide different security levels according to the requirements.
 You can find an overview of our certificates here.

 Yes, an S/MIME certificate can be used on multiple computers and devices.
-In order to do this, the option "exportable" must be selected when first installing the certificate.
+In order to do this, the option to allow the export of the private key must be selected when first installing the certificate.
 This will allow the certificate to be imported by other devices.
-You can find more information about installing an S/MIME certificate here.
+Instructions for this can be found on the support pages provided by the email client.

 The signature and encryption of emails is carried out in the respective email clients.
 In order to activate encryption, a signed email must first be sent to the recipient, who in turn must reply with a signed email.
 After this, recipient and sender can send each other encrypted emails.
 This one-time exchange of keys must be carried out with all contacts in order to send encrypted email communication.
 The encryption and signing of emails is only possible is the recipient also has an S/MIME certificate.